dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 <img src="/imgs/Dart_Logo_21.png" width="21" height="21" alt="Dart"> [Target 2: Connect Dart & HTML](connect-dart-html/)
 : Use Dart Editor to create
 a stripped-down Dart program
-that puts text on a browser page.
+that simply puts text on a browser page.
-This tiny program
+Though simple,
-shows how to host a Dart program on a web page and do simple DOM manipulation.
+this tiny program
-You'll also learn a bit about the Dart language,
+shows you how to host a Dart program on a web page and one way to manipulate the DOM.
-HTML, and CSS.
+You will also begin learning about the Dart language, Dart Editor, HTML, and CSS.

 <img src="/imgs/Dart_Logo_21.png" width="21" height="21" alt="Dart"> [Target 3: Add an Element to the DOM](add-elements/)
 : The small app in this target